6051 Vilas Hall

 Expertise and Activities

-I am currently a Ph.D. student in Communication Science.
+I am currently a Ph.D. candidate in Communication Science.
 My general research interests involve media psychology, media effects, and computer-mediated communication.
 Specifically, I ask how interpersonal relationship development and emotional well-being are shaped by media affordances, individual differences, and psychological needs.
-I was one fellow in the UW-Madison Interdisciplinary Training Program in Youth Development, Social Media, and Assessment.
-In Fall 2020, I am the teaching assistant for CA345, Online Communication & Personal Relationships.
+I was one fellow in the UW-Madison Interdisciplinary Training Program in Youth Development, Social Media, and Assessment from 2017 to 2020.

 Chen, Y. A. (2018).
 Media coverage and social changes: Examining valence of portrayal of the LGBT community from 2000 to 2014 in two U.S. magazines.
 Intercultural Communication Studies, 27(1), 83-95.